mcohen01/node-quickbooks/README.md

 <a name="reportProfitAndLoss" />
 #### reportProfitAndLoss(options, callback)

-Retrieves the ProfitAndLoss Report from Quickbooks
+Retrieves the ProfitAndLoss Report from QuickBooks

 __Arguments__